 So if you collect sensitive visitor information like passwords, credit card details, personal info, etc. on your website and your website’s URL doesn’t have HTTPS, they will flag your site as not secure!

-If your business has a blog (it should) you would have been gathering some social share counts.
+If your business has a blog (it should), you will gather some social share counts.

 Social share counts are those little numbers underneath the social network icons.
 They show the number of times you share a post to a particular social network.

-No doubt these social share counts will be one of the metrics you will use to gauge the performance of your posts.
+No doubt, these social share counts will be one of the metrics you will use to gauge your posts’ performance.